-Near surface lake water samples were taken in 30 ml HDLP Nalgene bottles and sealed with no head-space.
+Near-surface lake water samples were taken in 30 ml HDLP Nalgene bottles and sealed with no head space.
 Water samples were prepared for analysis to produce 18O and 2H values by constant temperature equilibration with CO2 and automated H/D preparation by chromium reduction coupled to a Europa 20/20 isotope ratio mass spectrometer at the University of Minnesota Stable Isotope Laboratory.
-Stable water oxygen and hydrogen isotope ratios are reported in delta () notation in per mil (‰) relative to the international standard Vienna Standard Mean Ocean Water (VSMOW) where 18OH2O = ([18O/16O]H2O / [18O/16O]SMOW) – 1 and 2HH2O = ([2H/1H]H2O / [2H/1H]SMOW) – 1.
+Stable oxygen and hydrogen isotope ratios are reported in delta () notation in per mil (‰) relative to the international standard Vienna Standard Mean Ocean Water (VSMOW) where 18OH2O = ([18O/16O]H2O / [18O/16O]SMOW) – 1 and 2HH2O = ([2H/1H]H2O / [2H/1H]SMOW) – 1.
 Analytical uncertainties are within 0.1‰ and 0.5‰ for oxygen and hydrogen isotopes, respectively.
 Analyses of random replicate samples fell within the range of the analytical error.

-The Burial Lake sediment core (Core C-98; Abbott et al. 2010) was sampled at ~5 cm increments, corresponding to a temporal resolution of ~330 years, for a total of 52 discontinous samples.
-Each sample encompassed 2 cm of core length, and contained approximately 5 g of sediment.
-A gap in the chironomid data occurs between depths of 295 and 372 cm.
-Within this interval, the core sediments contain high concentrations of sand and gravel, low organic content, and very low pollen concentrations which Abbott et al. (2010) interpreted as subaerial exposure and shallow water environments during the lowstand(s) which hindered accumulation and/or preservation of organic remains, and that created an unconformity some time before ~23 cal ka BP.
+The Burial Lake sediment core (Core C-98; Abbott et al. 2010) was sampled at ~5 cm increments, corresponding to a temporal resolution of ~330 years, for a total of 52 non-contiguous samples.
+Each sample encompassed 2 cm of core length and contained approximately 5 g of sediment.
+Within the core interval interval between 295 and 372 cm, the sediments contain high concentrations of sand and gravel, low organic content, very low pollen concentrations, and no retrievable chironomids.
+Abbott et al. (2010) interpreted this as reflecting subaerial exposure and shallow-water environments that hindered accumulation and/or preservation of organic remains, and which created an unconformity some time before ~23 cal ka BP.

 Chironomid head capsules were manually separated from the sediment samples and cleaned using deionized water, following previously established techniques (Wang et al., 2008; Wooller et al., 2004; 2008; 2012).
 Approximately 100 g of chironomid head capsules (150-250 individual head capsules) were prepared for isotopic analyses, which were conducted at the Alaska Stable Isotope Facility (ASIF).
 A Thermal Conversion Elemental Analyzer (TC/EA) attached via a Conflo III to a Thermo Delta V Plus IRMS was used to determine the 18O values of the chironomid remains (18Ochiron. values).
 No replicates were measured, as there were insufficient numbers of chironomids per sample volume to conduct duplicate or triplicate analyses.
 However, multiple (n=10) analyses of a standard (benzoic acid, Fisher Scientific, Lot No 947459) conducted during the run of samples showed analytical precision of 0.6‰, expressed as one standard deviation from the mean.
 A suite of international standards (NBS-1, NBS-18, NBS-19) were analyzed with each run of chironomid head capsules (measured vs. expected r2 = 0.99) to allow the calibration of the data relative to VSMOW.

-The 18Ochiron. values were converted to the 18O values of lake water using the relationship derived by van Hardenbroek et al. (2018; 18Ochiron. = 0.89 * 18Olake water + 22.5‰).
+The 18Ochiron. values were converted to the 18O values of lake water using the relationship derived by van Hardenbroek et al. (2018): 18Ochiron. = 0.89 * 18Olake water + 22.5‰.
 This equation is based on a comparison of lake water and chironomid 18O values from a geographically and climatically diverse suite of lakes.
 Data from lakes in Northern Greenland, with lake water 18O values of a similar range as Burial Lake (between -15 and -20‰), have 95% confidence limits of ~1 to 3‰ (Lasher et al., 2017).
 Ages for 18Ochiron. sample depths above the chironomid data gap were interpolated from the chronology of Abbott et al. (2010) after re-calibrating the radiocarbon ages using the IntCal20 calibration curve (Reimer et al., 2020).
 Calibrated ages are reported as ‘cal a BP’ or ‘cal ka BP’ (Table 3).

 Evaporative Isotopic Enrichment of Burial Lake